All Episodes

 Okay, a couple things here.

-Well, I'll fix it here in just a second.
+I've just been told, well, I'll fix it here in just a second.

-So I shout from the mountaintops, it was satire, but we know he thinks it.
+It was satire, but we know he thinks it.

-Good comedy to be comedy must contain an element of truth, and we know how he feels about distribution of wealth.
+And we know how he feels about distribution of wealth.

-He's mad at the courts for not going far enough on it, so we stand by the fabricated quote because we know Obama thinks it anyway.
+So we stand by the fabricated quote because we know Obama thinks it anyway.

 That's how it works in the media today.

-I'm also uh told, and I have the evidence here, that Michelle Malkin on her website last year in uh 2008 had a cartoon called Happy Obama Ween, and it is a guy at a front door taking kids' candy from their bags.
+I'm also told, and I have the evidence here, that Michelle Malkin on her website last year in 2008 had a cartoon called Happy Obama Ween, and it is a guy at a front door taking kids' candy from their bags.

-So I now don't but still the idea was original to her because she had not seen the cartoon on the Michelle Malkin website.
+But still, the idea was original to her because she had not seen the cartoon on the Michelle Malkin website.

 But this program does not steal.

-We don't find out, we don't, because we can't.
+We don't find out, we don't because we can't.

-But the minute we find out we do.
+But the minute we find out, we do.

 Here's the story from October 15, 2008, Wall Street Journal.

-A moment of truth, U.S. forced big bankers to blink.
+U.S. forced big bankers to blink.

-On one side of the table sat Treasury Secretary Henry Paulson, flanked by Ben Bernanke and the Federal Deposit Insurance Corp chairman, Sheila Blair.
+On one side of the table sat Treasury Secretary Henry Paulson, flanked by Ben Bernanke and the Federal Deposit Insurance Corp Chairman Sheila Blair.

-Messrs Paulson and Bernanke had called one of the most important gatherings of bankers in American history.
+Messrs.
+Paulson and Bernanke had called one of the most important gatherings of bankers in American history.

 For an hour, the nine executives drank coffee and water and listened to the two men paint a dire portrait of the U.S. economy and the unfolding financial crisis.

-The participants among the nation's best deal makers were in a peculiar position.
+The participants, among the nation's best deal makers, were in a peculiar position.

 They weren't allowed to negotiate.